sillyhatday/LoCo-Light-Color-CPU-E/README.md

-# LoCo CPU-E Fork
+# LoCo CPU-E

-This is my fork of the LoCo for a CPU E or CGB-CPU-06 revision Gameboy Color.
-I have built a working version of this now to prove that it works.

-I've updated this fork inline with Nat's by stealing the new CPU footprint.
+As you may know, there are different revision CPUs that came in the GBC.
+All are compatible with each other except the last revision.
+This project allows for the use of that version inside of a Gameboy Light form factor.

 The final revision CGB was cost cut as much as possible, Nintendo removed as much as they could from the console.
-All the footprints for the filtering removed by Nintendo have been removed from this also.
-If those were left unpopulated, there is issues with sound and the serial port.
+All filtering removed by Nintendo has been removed from this also.

-I have not used the original 2.5v regulator for the CPU.
-It has an unusual footprint, so risk of damaging and finding a replacment is not a thing.

-You will need to buy a new 2.5v regulator, some filtering capacitors and the new toggle switch wheel.

-## Thanks to NatalieTheNerd for sharing this project with everyone.

-I have been wanting to build Natalie's LoCo for sometime.
-I got a bunch of donor parts, with one Gameboy being a CPU E revision.
-If you know about Gameboys, you'll know that CPU E is not compatible with all previous revisions.
-This project simpley changes the design so an E revision CPU can be used instead.

-Below is the untouched readme from Natalie's project.
-I may update the photos when I get my own version build in a few weeks.
+>[!IMPORTANT]
+>This version only works with CGB-CPU-06 revisions, known as CPU-E

+>[!NOTE]
+>Limited new parts are needed, the 2.5v regulator and toggle wheel.
+The original donor a regulator.
+I could have used that, it just has an odd pin out.
+Such a small part is easy to loose or damage, so I went with a new part with a standard pin out.
+The toggle wheel is part of the original build by Natalie.
+Everything else is the same as the original version.

+Here is Natalie's readme to take over.

 # LoCo (Light Color)